 Years ago, sitting in home economics class, I first heard the word victim with regards to sexual assault.
 It bothered me then and it bothers me now.
 We are taught to use terms like “a victim of …” So a person might be a victim of sexual assault, a victim of domestic violence, a victim of …

 That victim mentality is taught everywhere, but I’m not sure why.
 I mean, I don’t know why anyone thinks we need to be taught to be victims!
-Welcome to Day Nine of 30 Days to Forgiveness!

 It’s actually very easy to play the victim.
 The damsel in distress doesn’t have to do a lot of work, she just sits back and waits for her knight in shining armour to come and rescue her.
 Nurturing our victim status makes us feel righteous and gives us justification for holding on to our grudges.

 No one needs to teach us that.
 For most of us, victimhood is the default reaction when something bad happens.

 It’s much easier to blame someone else and make it their fault.
 It doesn’t matter if it actually is their fault or not, does it?
 I remember seeing a t-shirt once that said, “I know it’s not your fault, but I’m going to blame you anyway.”

 Stop laughing – you’ve probably done it at least once.
 I know I have.

 Playing the victim does something very important.
 It lets us sit back and react instead of proactively taking control and responsibility for our thoughts and feelings.
 We aren’t causing those terrible feelings – THAT terrible person is.

 One thing that I tell my children often, and it confuses some people, is that no one can truly “make” you feel any emotion.
 At our home, no one is allowed to get away with saying “You’re making me angry!”
 No, the truth is that you are choosing to be angry and just blaming someone else.